-Now, Satan's way is the spirit of deception, or the spirit of error-and we are to know both.
-Let's go to 1-John 4:6-and this is the whole summary of everything in 1st, 2nd & 3rd.
-1-John 4:6,: "We are of God... [and this is what we are to know:] ...the one who knows God listens to us; the one who is not of God does not listen to us.
-By this means we know the Spirit of the Truth and the spirit of the deception [or error]."
+Satan's way is the spirit of deception or the spirit of error-and we are to know both.
+This is the whole summary of everything in 1st, 2nd & 3rd John:

+1-John 4:6: "We are of God... [and this is what we are to know]: ...the one who knows God listens to us; the one who is not of God does not listen to us.
+By this means we know the Spirit of the Truth and the spirit of the deception [error]."

-Now, I'm going to give a sermon on: Could a Christian be Deceived?
-Because we have heard in the past that it's impossible to deceive Christians, or true Christians.
-But, let's read that again.
+Could a Christian be deceived?
+We have heard in the past that it's impossible to deceive Christians or true Christians.
+Let's read that again.
 It does not say it is impossible to deceive them.

 Matthew 24:24: "For there shall arise false Christs and false prophets, and they shall present great signs and wonders, in order to deceive, if possible, even the elect."

-But, we've never thought about what if those who have been called elect were to be deceived-or choose to be deceived.
-And how many Scriptures have we read over and over again.
-'Let no one deceive you by any means.
+We've never thought about what if those who have been called elect were to be deceived-or choose to be deceived.
+How many Scriptures have we read over and over and over again: 'Let no one deceive you by any means.
 Let no one beguile you.'

-So Satan's way is walking in darkness-the spirit of deception.
-So here are the main points of the spirit of deception.
+Satan's way is walking in darkness, the spirit of deception.
+Here are the main points of the spirit of deception.
 The children of the devil are walking in darkness:

-- 1) darkness - 2) deception and lies - hating the brethren and God-that is loving the world - 4) the spirit of the devil-which he can influence and possess and be a counterfeit begettal - 5) disobedience or commandment-breaking, lawlessness and transgression - false knowledge - 7) living and abiding in the devil and deception - 8) the devil's spiritually motivating his children - 9) eternal death
+- 1) darkness - 2) deception and lies - 3) hating the brethren and God-that is loving the world - 4) the spirit of the devil-which he can influence and possess and be a counterfeit begettal - 5) disobedience or commandment-breaking, lawlessness and transgression - 6) false knowledge - 7) living and abiding in the devil and deception - 8) the devil's spiritually motivating his children - 9) eternal death

 What John is doing here in the book of 1-John, especially, is clearly laying out how Christians, in time of confusion and deceit going around, can really get their bearings.
 Can stay true to God.
 Can understand the difference between Truth and error.
 So, I have a summary of living in the Light vs living in the darkness.
 I cross-reference some of the verses.
-And then we're going to see, when we get to chapter two, how he builds upon that to show the concrete method that you really can actually know, and know that you know.
+Then we're going to see, when we get to 1-John 2, how he builds upon that to show the concrete method that you really can actually know, and know that you know.